ssbc/ssb-bfe-spec/README.md

  sigil           base64 encoded data            suffix
 ```

-Its BFE encoding are the following bytes displayed in hexadecimal:
+Its BFE encoding is the following bytes displayed in hexadecimal:

 ```
   01 00 47 c8 5e ab fb 50 a3 11 08 3e 45 9f d0 ac 67 d6 70 a6 fc 2b 31 1b 60 83 a5 46 27 02 f7 5b 5d 8f